MarcDuquesnoy/electrode-heterogeneity/README.md

 Electrode Heterogeneity
 =========================================================
-This repository contains necessary resources for the analysis of heterogeneity on coated electrodes through Machine Learning processing.
+This repository contains necessary resources for the analysis of heterogeneity on coated NMC811 electrodes through Machine Learning.
 There are 2 specific code files :
 - __definition.R__ : code developed under R language to perform the Principal Component Analysis and K-Means clustering for defining heterogeneity.